chiaralz1/PR_difficulty/README.md

 iii) The correct sequence in which concepts should be ordered.

 - *Linguistic Analysis*: Here, you can find the results of the linguistic analysis performed on the collected data.
 The folder also contains a legend which details the linguistic features extracted from the texts.

+- *Questionnaires Results*: This folder contains the aggregated answers to the questionnaires provided by participants.
+For each question (identified by the id) and each possible concept ordering, we report the number of subjects who gave that ordering as an answer.